crazzfeng/sendcloud-docs/reference/Intro/authentication-1/index.md

 ### Authentication Failed (401 Unauthorized)

-* Verify parameter names are correct (`apiUser`/`apiKey` vs `smsUser`/`smsKey`)
+* Verify that parameter names are correct (`apiUser`/`apiKey` vs `smsUser`/`smsKey`)
-* Confirm credentials haven't expired or been reset
+* Confirm that credentials haven't expired or been reset
-* Check parameter values don't have extra spaces or special characters
+* Check that parameter values don't contain extra spaces or special characters
 * Ensure you're using the correct Aurora SendCloud API endpoint

 ### Unable to Access After Key Reset

 * **Email API**: Check if you're within the 15-minute grace period
-* **SMS API**: Confirm immediate update to new key was successful
+* **SMS API**: Confirm that the immediate update to the new key was successful

 ### Parameter Passing Issues

-* Ensure parameters are in request body or query string, not request headers
+* Ensure parameters are in the request body or query string, not in request headers
-* Verify URL encoding is correct for special characters
+* Verify that URL encoding is correct for special characters
-* Check POST request Content-Type is set to `application/x-www-form-urlencoded`
+* Check that POST request Content-Type is set to `application/x-www-form-urlencoded`
 * **Email API**: Don't forget the required `from` parameter

 ### Network and Connectivity Issues

-* Verify API endpoint URLs are correct
+* Verify that API endpoint URLs are correct
-* Check firewall settings allow outbound HTTPS requests
+* Check that firewall settings allow outbound HTTPS requests
 * Test with different network connections if possible